Data model structure

 * data sources - define how and from where the value is retrieved

-* default value - what the field will return if none of the data sources return a value
+* default value - what the field will return if none of the data sources returns a value

-A field can have a defined list of data sources.
+The field can have a defined list of data sources.
 Resolving the field value consists of calling the data sources in the order they are defined until a non-empty value is obtained.
-Therefore, the first source returning a non-empty value wins.
+Therefore, the first source to return a non-empty value wins.

-We can retrieve data from the model only for selected individual keys, i.e. we cannot retrieve values of keys that have children beneath them, just as we cannot retrieve the entire model in a single query.
+We can retrieve data from the model only for individual keys selected by us, i.e. we cannot retrieve values of keys that have children beneath them, just as we cannot retrieve the entire model in a single query.

 ## Arrays in the data model <a href="#strukturamodeludanychbudowanieiuzywanie-definiowanietablicowychpolmodeludanych" id="strukturamodeludanychbudowanieiuzywanie-definiowanietablicowychpolmodeludanych"></a>

-Nodes in the model marked as multiple (maximum cardinality `>1`) create an array of simple values (for fields) and complex objects (for nodes that are not leaves).
+Nodes of the model marked as multiple (maximum cardinality `>1`) create an array of simple values (for fields) and complex objects (for non-leaf nodes).
 It is also possible to define nested collections.

 ### Keys and identifiers <a href="#strukturamodeludanychbudowanieiuzywanie-kluczeiidentyfikatory" id="strukturamodeludanychbudowanieiuzywanie-kluczeiidentyfikatory"></a>

-When referring to data model nodes defined as an array (or being descendants of an array), you must always use array notation:
+When referring to data model nodes defined as an array (or being descendants of an array), you should always use array notation:

 * array\[].field - retrieves all occurrences of the field; depending on the API used, it will return a collection or a single string with the "," separator

-* array\[0].field - retrieves a single value resolved by the collection row indicated in the key (in the example, 0 means the first element of the array),
+* array\[0].field - will retrieve a single value resolved from the collection row indicated in the key (in the example 0 means the first element of the array),

 ### Defining an array <a href="#strukturamodeludanychbudowanieiuzywanie-definiowanietablicywmodeludanych" id="strukturamodeludanychbudowanieiuzywanie-definiowanietablicywmodeludanych"></a>

-To define an array field, it is necessary to:
+To define an array field, it is necessary that:

-* the multiple data model node must have a cardinality greater than `multiplicityMax=1`, e.g. `1..null`,
+* the multiple node of the data model must have a cardinality greater than `multiplicityMax=1`, e.g. `1..null`,

-* the multiple data model node must have defined sources pointing to an array; the indices of this collection will be used to index repetitions of model values,
+* the multiple node of the data model must have defined sources pointing to an array; the indices of this collection will be used to index the repetitions of the model value,

-* nodes below a multiple data model node may use, in the mapping, the index of the iterated model node to indicate specific elements of the service output,
+* nodes below a multiple data model node can in mapping use the index of the iterated model node to indicate specific elements of the service output,

-* the parent node will always expose its current index in the execution context (while resolving values for the collection) under the identifier *`nodeNameIdx`,*
+* the parent node always makes its current index available in the execution context (while resolving values for the collection) under the identifier *`nodeNameIdx`,*

-* iterated fields of the parent should point to objects within the collection over which the parent iterates,
+* iterated fields of the parent should point to objects inside the collection over which the parent iterates,

 * however, this is not strictly necessary; it is possible to use this index to iterate over a completely different field or to extract fields that are not arrays at all.